Irish Bangers and Mash

 A Note about Guinness Beer

-I’ve made this recipe many times, and usually I’ll have my husband hunt through this stash and bring me a beer.
-The last time I did this, he gave me a Guinness Extra Stout.
+I’ve made this recipe many times, and usually I’ll have my husband hunt through his stash and bring me a beer.
+The last time I did this, he gave me a bottle of Guinness Extra Stout.
 I didn’t think anything about it, but I surely did when we tasted the dish.
 It was bitter.
 My husband casually laughed and said, yeah, it’s a bitter beer.
 A quick search online confirmed the number one bitterness problem on using Extra Stout due to it’s bitter flavor.
 So my lesson for today: Do not use Extra Stout.
 Go with Guinness Draught.

 Instructions for Making this Recipe

 Gather all your ingredients so that you have everything close at hand on the counter or table.
-Prepare your ingredients.
-Using a cutting board and Chef’s knife, slice the onion.
-Mince the garlic.

-Meanwhile, heat extra-virgin olive oil in a large saute pan over medium-low heat.
+Meanwhile, heat extra-virgin olive oil in a large sauté pan over medium-low heat.
 Add bratwurst sausages and place lid on skillet.

 Cook for 4-5 minutes on each side until sausages reach an internal temperature of 150 degrees.
 Remove sausages and cover with foil to keep warm.
+If you’re unable to fit all 10 sausages in your pan, repeat with the remaining “bangers”.Â

 Prepare the Onion Sauce

 Add another tablespoon of extra-virgin olive oil and the butter to the pan.
-Saute the sliced onions and minced garlic until golden brown, about 3-4 minutes.
+Sauté the sliced onions and minced garlic until golden brown, about 3-4 minutes.

 Stir in the all-purpose flour to make a roux.
 Add half of the beef stock and all of the Guinness Draught Beer, stirring until combined.